 The required information for eligibility verification (student name and grade level) is described as directory information in Subpart D section 99.37 of FERPA.
 Each school will have a directory information policy which will govern this information.
 FERPA does not forbid the disclosure of this information; it merely sets up guidelines for school policies.

-Inclusion of communities historically underrepresented and undeserved in STEM, financial need and participation in activities that promote and expand robotics in the state of Texas, teams located in areas where there is less established FIRST® presence.
+Inclusion of communities historically underrepresented and under-served in STEM, financial need, participation in activities that promote and expand robotics in the state of Texas, and teams located in areas where there is less of an established FIRST® presence.

 FIRST® robotics competition

 - Rookie Teams | $6,000